SEproject2025/.github/README.md

 This is a special repository that adds some nice text to our organization's profile page.
 It doesn't really matter in the grand scheme of things, but might be a good place for you to test out your pull request skills.

+Adding another line for good measure, to see if I properly set my email.